DCC-EX/website/CONTRIBUTING.md

 # How to Contribute to our website

 Thank you for your offer to help.
-Before doing anything, make sure you have checked with one on the admins for the DCC++ EX project on either TrainBoar or our Discord.
+Before doing anything, make sure you have checked with one on the admins for the DCC++ EX project on either TrainBoard or our Discord.

 # Submission Procedure